[Thunder & Lightnings]

-RAF Barkston Heath is located on East of Barkston and the A607, South of Ancaster, about 6 miles North-East of Grantham in Lincolnshire.
+RAF Barkston Heath is located East of Barkston and the A607, South of Ancaster, about 6 miles North-East of Grantham in Lincolnshire.
 Barkston Heath is home to the Joint Elementary Flying Training School (JEFTS).
-JEFTS is an MoD organisation but the aircraft and some of the instructors are civilian - the remainder being a mixture of pilots from the three branches of the forces.
-Barkston Heath is also a relief landing ground (RLG) for the nearby RAF Cranwell.
+JEFTS is an MoD organisation comprised of 703 Naval Air Squadron and 674 Squadron Army Air Corps but the aircraft and some of the instructors are civilian, being run by Babcock PLC - the remainder being a mixture of pilots from the three branches of the forces.
+Barkston Heath is also a relief landing ground (RLG) for the nearby RAF Cranwell, and JEFTS come under the umbrella of the Cranwell-headquartered No.1 Elementary Flying Training School.

-The MoD Police would appreciate it if anyone spotting or viewing at Barkston would pop into the guardroom and let them know they are doing so as a courtesy.
-If not there is a good chance they will send somebody out to investigate, so you can save their time and yours by letting them know what you are doing in advance.
+The MoD Police would appreciate it if anyone spotting or viewing at Barkston would pop into the guardroom (between points D and E on the map below) to let them know what they are doing as a courtesy.
+If not, there is a good chance they will send somebody out to investigate, so you can save their time and yours by letting them know what you are doing in advance.

 EGYE01400 261201Aerial view